 The inordinate focus on red meat as the evil has distracted attention from its unique nutritional characteristics, which contribute to a healthy diet.

-Meat is not only composed of fat and protein; it also contains essential nutrients which appear exclusively in meat (vitamin A, vitamin B12) and micronutrients for which meat is the major source because of either high concentrations or better bioavailability (folate, iron, selenium, zinc) [19, 66-69].
-In particular, vitamin A, folate and selenium are reported to be cancer-preventive [19, 66].
+Meat is not only composed of fat and protein; it also contains essential nutrients which appear exclusively in meat (vitamin A and vitamin B12) and micronutrients for which meat is the major source because of either high concentrations or better bioavailability (folate, iron, selenium, zinc) [19, 69-72].
+In particular, vitamin A, folate and selenium are reported to be cancer-preventive [19, 69].

-Red meat being the major source of vitamin B12 is especially notable because vitamin B12, together with folate and vitamin B6 (also found in ample amounts in red meat), is required by the methylation cycle, which keeps the level of homocysteine under control.
-Homocysteine is not only a risk factor for cardiovascular disease [70-72], but also for cognitive decline and dementia [73-76] and vascular injury .
+Red meat is the major source of vitamin B12.
+This is notable because vitamin B12 – together with folate and vitamin B6 (also found in ample amounts in red meat) – are required by the methylation cycle, which keeps the level of homocysteine under control.
+Homocysteine is not only a risk factor for cardiovascular disease [73-75], but also for cognitive decline and dementia [76-79] and vascular injury .
 Thus, getting all these three vitamins in a highly bioavaliable form in one single food is a pretty good deal.
-An interesting effect of homocysteine is that it inhibits NO (nitric oxide) production in blood vessels and contributes to vascular dysfunction [78-80].
-NO is an essential vasodilatory molecule and many supplements are marketed as being NO-boosters (I will save a discussion about those supps for another article).
-The take home here is that by eating red meat you will ensure to cover you vitamin requirements for preventing homocysteine levels to rise, and thereby avoid the homocysteine-induced NO synthesis inhibition.
+An interesting effect of homocysteine is that it inhibits NO (nitric oxide) production in blood vessels and contributes to vascular dysfunction [81-83].
+NO is an essential vasodilatory molecule and many supplements are marketed as being NO-boosters (a topic for another article).
+The take home here is that by eating red meat you will ensure to cover you vitamin requirements for preventing homocysteine levels to rise, and thereby helping your body to effectively synthesize NO.

-Also, the iron in meat is in an especially highly bioavaliable form called heme iron, which is much more bioavailable than non-haem iron found in plant sources [67, 69, 81-83].
+Also, the iron in meat is in an especially highly bioavaliable form called heme iron, which is much more bioavailable than non-heme iron found in plant sources [70, 72, 84-86].
 Red meat in particular is recognized as a significant source of hem iron compared to poultry and fish .
+A high intake of heme iron in people with high body iron stores (assessed by blood ferritin levels) has been associated with heart disease [88-90] and type 2 diabetes .
+While heme iron intake represents intake of meat, citing meat intake as accounting for this association between iron intake and disease risk is an oversimplification .
+On the other side, too little iron is also detrimental.
 Iron is vital for many cellular processes in the body and, as a component of hemoglobin, is essential to maintaining adequate transport of oxygen in the blood.
-Therefore, even mild suboptimal status before the onset of anemia can negatively impact health .
-Iron-deficiency anemia is a major nutritional deficiency, being particularly prevalent among children and young women .
-Therefore, cutting out or lowering meat intakes could have a seriously negative impact on iron status and increase the risk for anemia.
+Even mild iron deficiency, which often manifests as reduced hemoglobin levels (before the onset of frank anemia) can negatively impact health .
+Iron-deficiency anemia is a major nutritional deficiency, being especially common among children and young women .
+Also, heme deficiency can cause serious diseases in humans, such as anemia, porphyrias, and

-In addition, meat is a good source of choline, taurine, carnosine, coenzyme Q10, creatine and glutathione [88, 89].
-Glutathione levels in red meat are estimated to be 12-26mg/100g in beef and most meats contain approximately twice the level of glutathione of poultry and up to ten times the content found in fish .
+In addition, meat is a good source of choline, taurine, carnosine, coenzyme Q10, creatine and glutathione [96, 97].
+Glutathione levels in red meat are estimated to be 12-26mg/100g in beef and most meats contain approximately twice the level of glutathione of poultry and up to ten times the glutathione level found in fish ..

 So the answer the question in the title “have we been blaming the wrong thing?” = YES!

-Looking at all the scientific evidence, it is safe to say that the most appropriate conclusion to be drawn is that it is laziness, manifested as lack of regular physical activity, and lack of veggies that are the culprits behind the associations, and not the red meat!
+Looking at the totality of scientific evidence, one can conclude that it is laziness (i.e. lack of regular physical activity and exercise), food processing and insufficient intakes of veggies /fruits that are the culprits behind the media headline touted associations, and not the red meat.